 The carding (or brushing) is instead an ancient process whose main purpose is to lift and make parallel the hair that composes the surface of the velvet.
 This process owes its name to the thistle plant that was formerly used for this work.
 In 1760 the first cylindrical mechanical carding machine was built, making it completely automated.

-One of the most important process regarding the finishing of velvets is the topping.
-It consists in cutting the pile of velvet lifted by the carding, parallelizing it to a certain height and allowing to obtain a homogeneous and shiny surface on the whole piece of velvet.
+One of the most important processes regarding the finishing of velvets is the topping.
+It consists in cutting the pile of velvet lifted by the carding, parallelizing it to a certain height, and allowing to obtain a homogeneous and shiny surface on the whole piece of velvet.
 This operation is carried out by a machine called “Shearing Machine” which cuts the hair at a fixed height through helical and rotating blades.

 in 100% Made in Italy velvets